 This was the short form of "All right," and the cool kids commonly used it.

-How to use it: Let's go to Jayden's party at midnight.
-That is when it really gets crunk.
+Example: Let's go to Jayden's party at midnight.
+That is when it gets really crunky.

 Example: Okay, fine, I get it.
 You think you are the best thing that ever happened to the world.
 Whatever!